Air Conditioning Refrigeration

 Residential Load Calculations & Air Distribution

 Introduces methods to calculate heat losses and gains (loads) for residential and commercial applications using the Air Conditioning Contractors of America (ACCA) Manual J and Manual D procedures and computer software programs.
 Students learn to select the proper heating and cooling equipment for maximum comfort and energy efficiency.
 The course also introduces air side equipment, components from manufacturers' specifications and various instruments used to test and balance air distribution systems.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisite: AIRC 210, AIRC 205, or approval of program coordinator